 So what is the type?

-Usually, those who suffer the thoughts are deep feelers, often more empathetic.
+They can be deep feelers, often more empathetic like my son.
 But those who are that way don’t always show it.

 The signs can be subtle and we cock our heads over something our loved ones say that doesn’t feel quite right but the odd feeling we get is patted down by logic or we just don’t know which bucket to put that thought in because suicide isn’t on our radar.
 Our own brains don’t let those thoughts in because we just don’t think it could possibly be that bad.